Noelle E. Cockett: Career

+Controversy

 On December 11, 2020, the Utah State football team unanimously voted to sit out their final game of the season against Colorado State University following comments Cockett allegedly made about an assistant coach.
 The comments came during a video conference days earlier, when Cockett explained the decision to pass over assistant coach Frank Maile for the vacant head coaching position.
-The players claimed that during the call Cockett expressed negative views about Maile’s cultural and religious background.
+The players claimed that during the call Cockett expressed negative views about Maile's cultural and religious background.
 Maile is a member of the Church of Jesus Christ of Latter-day Saints and is Polynesian.
 Cockett later apologized and said her remarks were not meant to be interpreted as discriminatory.
-The university’s board of trustees announced it would open an independent investigation into the matter.
+The university's board of trustees announced it would open an independent investigation into the matter.
 In January 2021, the board announced unanimous support for Cockett, stating that the players misunderstood the intent of her comments, which Cockett and the board said had been misreported and taken out of context.